 About the author

-Janet Klein is Assistant Professor of History at The University of Akron.
+Janet Klein is Associate Professor of History at The University of Akron.

 "Margins of Empire will certainly stand as a cornerstone for future research into the construction of Kurdish identity and politics as well as the making of modern eastern Anatolia."